 - Africa Lead: Francisca Susan Mashibe, Tanzanite Jet Centre Ltd

 - Asia Leads: Patrick C. Dunn, Singapore; Julie Ambrose, The ASA Group, Asia

-- Pacific Leads: Julie Ambrose, The ASA Group, Asia; Paul Scurio, Qualcomm, USA
+- Pacific Leads: Julie Ambrose, The ASA Group, Asia; Paul Scurio, Netflix, USA

 - Middle East Lead: Henry Le Duke, UAS Aero, USA